 Computational power.

-The first seven factors can be aggregated into three classical groups: people, technology and processes (PTP).
+The first seven factors can be aggregated into three classical groups: People, Technology and Processes (PTP).
 The last factor has played a very specific role.
 In the 1970s, it seemed that the growth of computational power and the miniaturization of computer chips would solve the problem of securing enough electrical power.
 Further, enough innovative technologies were adopted by the mainstream that the social ignorance threshold was thought to have been overcome, and a bright future seemed to be on the horizon.
-However, at that time, no one paid serious attention to the social and cultural problems of digitization.
-These problems relate to the unstructured access to and the use of information resources by an uneven, unclassified and inadequate part of the general community.
-The other problems relate to the amount of energy needed by computer facilities and corresponding calculations.
+However, at that time, no one paid serious attention to the social and cultural problems of digitization or to the impact of digital information sources on behavioural reflexion.
+These problems relate to unstructured access in the web space and farther acceptance of the information content without any concern or doubt in its validity.
+The other problems relate to the amount of energy needed by computer facilities and corresponding calculations and mainly to the heat emission.
+So it seems that information will be measured in kW soon, as well as the national treasuries and currency procuring.

 Digitization has already brought about notable results regarding tangible production and manufacturing, and it is sure to reach even higher heights.
 However, industrial digitization has not played a serious role in business strategies or in socially oriented aspects; but when considering industrial balance sheets, it is surprising that more than 30% of all energy expenses can be traced back to digitization.
 Some industrial business owners have even considered hiring low-cost workers to replace electrically powered devices in a bid to cut costs.

-At the same time a trend is only now developing towards DT in the service sector, and the first steps are being taken from simple operational maintenance functions in SOA to decision offering or making and elaborated scenario tasks.
+At the same time a trend is only now developing towards DT in the service sector, and the first steps are being taken from simple operational maintenance functions to conclusion provided and complicated scenario task’s resolutions.
 In any case, the current role of IT as a globalized vendor and enabler is as a fulcrum for worldwide DT: its role is more significant than even that of the steam engine in the industrial revolution of the nineteenth century, or of nuclear energy in the twentieth.
 Meanwhile, there have been no changes in the roles played by management.
 Digitization now provides an opportunity to shift the management paradigm from its rigidity in a socio-technical system to the flexibility and agility of a socio-cultural system.
 The benefits of such a shift are intelligent functions for customers affecting essential areas of human living such as in the concept of the smart city (see TechCity 2016).

-Production in digital environments is becoming the hybrid results of robotically empowered physical assembly lines emphasized with AI management that itself is a reflection level of the human adoptive will to excellence, if someone is able in future to implement it without bugs.
+Production process in digital environment turns to hybrid of robotically empowered physical assembly lines emphasized with AI management.
+While AI itself is a reflection of level of human will to excellence; if someone will be able in future to implement it without bugs.
 A number of researchers have expressed the same conclusions in a variety of works (Lay 2014, Ren 2014, Raja 2015, Rigby 2015, Tsou 2015, Neubauer 2017, among others).

-In view of the existing DT, there is much talk of the skills required for the upcoming demands of transforming services, industries, manufacturing, arts and intellectual result implementation.
-In conjunction with skill requirement, there appeared a vision of educational structuring in traditional education to integrated model.
-This structure is based on classic knowledge imbedded in education processes such as computer science under the scope of economic opportunity and social mobility.
+In view of the existing DT, there is much talk of the skills required for the upcoming demands of transforming services, industries, manufacturing, arts and intellectual implementations.
+Vision of educational structuring to integrated model appears in conjunction with new skill requirements in traditional education.
+This structure is based on classic knowledge imbedded in education process such as computer science under the scope of economic opportunity and social mobility.
 Consequently, a number of new interdisciplinary educational programs and syllabuses must be changed and modified to meet the latest needs and requirements (i.e. up-to-date technical skills need to be complemented with business know-how, or medical skills with computer science, etc.).